mds-main/SF-LWC-SummarizationAPI/README.md

 3. The component will automatically use the `recordId` of the page it's placed on.
 4. Save and activate the page.

 When viewing a record, the respective component will display the Copilot summary and wrap-up codes if the corresponding fields are populated on the record.
+Users can:

+- **Edit the summary text** directly in the component (auto-saves after 2 seconds of inactivity)
-Users can then click a wrap-up code to apply it.
+- **Click a wrap-up code** to apply it to the corresponding Genesys Cloud interaction

 ## Key Files